kkgobkk/js-example-game/README.md

 # js-example-game
-An example game made with vanilla js only
+An example game made with vanilla js only.
+Run by opening "index.html" in any browser (preferably crhromium or firefox based, and in a fullscreen window)

 ## controls
   * use WASD to move